Agile-IoT/Practical-Cryptdb_Docker/README.md

       volumes:
         - $DATA/agile-cryptdb-backend:/var/lib/mysql

 This will start both, the MySQL backend with the CryptDB libraries and the CryptDB proxy.
 It is possible to run the two components on different devices.

+## Troubleshooting
+### 1. Error when trying the use an existing database or table

+    MySQL [NULL]> use mysql
+    Database changed
+    MySQL [mysql]> show tables;
+    ERROR 4095 (fail1): (main/dml_handler.cc, 1684)
+    failed to find the database 'mysql'

+This means you are trying to use a database or tables that were not generated through the CryptDB proxy.
+### 2. I am seeing this error in the logs:

+    agile-cryptdb | mysql-proxy: main/rewrite_main.cc:163: bool tablesSanityCheck(SchemaInfo&, const std::unique_ptr<Connect>&, const std::unique_ptr<Connect>&): Assertion `meta_tables.size() == anon_name_map.size()' failed.
+    agile-cryptdb | /opt/cryptdb/cdbserver.sh: line 2: 10 Aborted mysql-src/mysql-proxy-0.8.5/bin/mysql-proxy --defaults-file=./mysql-proxy.cnf --proxy-lua-script=`pwd`/wrapper.lua

+This is a serious error.
+It means the proxy had a fatal error, e.g. the database was corrupted.
+We encountered this when trying to create a table that already exists together with <code>IF NOT EXISTS</code> in the query, for example:

+    CREATE TABLE IF NOT EXISTS user (ID int AUTO_INCREMENT, User VARCHAR(255), Password VARCHAR(255), PRIMARY KEY(ID));

+This also happens, if the already existing table were added through the CryptDB proxy.
+However, it seems to fail securely when omitting the <code>IF NOT EXISTS</code> part.

+To recover from this, the database needs to be recreated (<code>DROP/CREATE</code> on the backend database) as well as the CryptDB proxy needs to be removed and started again (<code>docker-compose rm agile-cryptdb && docker-compose up agile-cryptdb</code>).